This is part of our ongoing series looking at the early lives of videogame designers.

 What did your parents do?

-What was your favorite toy?
+What was your favorite outfit?

 What did you want to be?

-What were some of your childhood daydreams/fantasies?
+What were your childhood fantasies or daydreams?

 What was your first videogame experience?